marcelc63/coolcatsnft-template/README.md

 # Included in the Template

 1. Contract that CoolCatsNFT used
+2. Complete commentary on core functions
-2. Deployment Script
+3. Deployment Script
-3. Testing Script
+4. Testing Script

 # Commands to use